There are affiliate links in this post. As an Amazon Associate I earn from qualifying purchases. Please refer to my Disclosure Policy for details.

 Someday I will write out the entire process of how I do laundry.

-The Laundry Isn’t Finished Until It’s Put Away
+The Job Isn’t Finished Until Everything is Put Away

 Right now, I am going to give you what I think is probably the key to my system.
 This is the one thing I do with every single load that ensures that not only do I get the laundry washed, but I also put it away.

-Every load of laundry I do gets put away, right away.
+Every load of wash I do gets put away, right away.
 Not the next day or next week or even an hour after it comes out of the dryer.
 Right away.

 I’ll admit, I thought everyone did laundry the way I do.
 Then I found out that I don’t even do laundry like my own mother, the woman who taught me how to do it in the first place.